 Imposter Syndrome describes that collection of feelings of inadequacy that persist even in the face of information that indicates that the opposite is true.
 It is the feeling that you are not really competent; that you are only posing as someone who is competent.
 It often hits professionals at the worst time—when they are negotiating an exceptionally large contract.

 Josh and I both came to Matt’s aid.
 I pointed out that Matt should tell himself that it is okay to have this fear.

-“Instead of trying to fight it,” I recommended, “acknowledge that it’s there—that it’s okay to be afraid—and take steps to do what you need to do to get rid of it.
-Be the expert you told them that you are.”
+“Instead of trying to fight it,” I recommended, “acknowledge that it’s there—that it’s okay to feel it—and take steps to do what you need to do to get rid of it.”

-I explained to Matt that the first step anyone takes in order to become an expert at something is to declare that he or she is an expert.
+I explained to Matt that he could work on being the expert he claimed to be.
+The first step anyone takes in order to become an expert at something is to declare that he or she is an expert.
 Then, he or she needs to “walk the talk”.

 “Get whatever training, materials, and books you need to make what you told them true,” I advised him.